 - Purchase some materials from a Habitat for Humanity, salvage yards or gently used stores.
 These could include doors, doorknobs, tables, and other similar items.
 You may be able to locate unique style items in these outlets.

 - Check for rebates.
 Often, there will be incentives to upgrade such things as dishwashers and other appliances.
-These frequently centre around the green or power-wise movements in the industry or at the local, state or national level.
+These frequently center around the green or power-wise movements in the industry or at the local, state or national levels.

 - Always consider the current location of electrical and plumbing systems.
 In installing sinks and other water-dependent items, you can keep costs down if you decide to retain them in the same location.
 In other words, try to keep all the plumbing fixtures on the same wall or in the same spot they currently occupy.

 - Always consider alternative materials.
 If you want a stone countertop in the kitchen, consider less than the gold standard.
 Purchase manmade copies.
 They can be distinctive but cheaper than the more expensive than stone.
 Consider copies of antiques rather than originals.